Smartphone Addiction Is More Dangerous Than Drug Addiction

 How to Protect Kids from Smartphone Addiction?

-How does technology stimulate and affects the brain in possible negative ways?
+How does technology stimulate and affect the brain in possible negative ways?
 How parents can help protect children from too much screen time?

 Answers to the above and other related matters are explained in this video of The Doctors, an Emmy award-winning daytime talk show.